samsepoil1211/Vicidial-scratch-install/README.md

 ./alma9.sh
 ```

+Make sure you update your SSL cert location in /etc/httpd/conf.d/viciportal-ssl.conf

 # Alma/Rocky 9 Installer with Dynamic portal and CyburPhone with Asterisk 18

 ```
 chmod +x alma-rocky9-cpm-beta.sh
 ./alma-rocky9-cpm-beta.sh
 ```

+Make sure you update your SSL cert location in /etc/httpd/conf.d/viciportal-ssl.conf

 # Alma 8 Add on telephony server for a cluster